onurcanatac/SRSLoginAutomator/README.md

 # SRS Login Automator
-As a personal hobby project, I implemented a webscraper using Python and Selelnium.
+As a personal hobby project, I implemented a webscraper using Python and Selenium.
 This program automates the SRS (Student Website of Bilkent University) login process.

 1. Program opens a new Google Chrome window by a driver, and goes to the SRS login page.
 2. Enters users student ID and password and clicks to the login button.